Bootstrapping quantum process tomography via a perturbative ansatz: Conclusion

 \section{Conclusion}

 We have presented here an approach to efficient and SPAM-insensitive quantum process tomography that relies on fitting tomographic data to a constrained ansatz for the unknown quantum process.
 Our physically motivated pairwise perturbative ansatz requires only two-qubit process tomography on all pairs of qubits, such that the total number of measurements scales only quadratically with qubit number.
-Further, our ansatz inherits SPAM-insensitivity from SPAM-insensitive two-qubit tomography, such as gate-set tomography \cite{Blume-Kohout:2017aa} or RB gate tomography \cite{Kimmel:2014aa,Johnson:2015aa,Roth:2018aa}.
+Further, our ansatz inherits SPAM-insensitivity from SPAM-insensitive two-qubit tomography, such as gate set tomography \cite{Blume-Kohout:2017aa} or RB gate tomography \cite{Kimmel:2014aa,Johnson:2015aa,Roth:2018aa}.

+The experimental demonstration of PAPA shows a significant improvement in the accuracy of reconstructed two-qubit processes calculated from the bootstrapped three-qubit process.
 Testing via numerical simulations validates the usefulness of our tomographic approach on both a series of example gates, and the experimentally relevant CR-CNOT \cite{Chow:2011aa}.
 In typical cases, the resulting description of the unknown quantum process found by our ansatz is an order of magnitude more accurate than the naïve initial guess.
 In the future, we hope to improve the efficiency and accuracy of the classical algorithm underlying our reconstruction method \cite{Bolduc:2017aa,Knee:aa}.

 It is worth noting that while we have chosen to build our ansatz for an $N$-qubit process from two-qubit processes, similar ansatz can be created from $K$-qubit processes for any $K < N$.
 These have measurement resource requirements that scale as a polynomial of order $K$, and are therefore still asymptotically efficient.
 We have focussed on the case $K=2$ in our work as two-qubit process tomography is within current experimental capabilities.
 However, for larger system sizes, there will likely be an optimal $K>2$ that reduces the number of qubit subsets, given by $N\choose K$, while maintaining a small enough $K$ that $K$-qubit QPT is experimentally feasible.